Sajidameen2323/mediapp/.github/instructions/important.instructions.md

 When generating components, pages please ensure that you follow these guidelines:
 - Do not write all the code in a single file, break it down into smaller components
+- make use of Laravel Request class for validation
 - make use of layouting feature for consistent layout
 - try to seperate JS logic if necessary